 Community property in Texas divorce

 Texas is a Community property state.
 This will affect how property is divided in your divorce.
 The law in Texas treats property differently than how it is treated in many states during a divorce scenario.
 As a result, you need to be aware of what Community property is, power affects your life, and what impact it may have in a divorce scenario involving your home.
-What many people do not understand is that Community property is that just something that involves bank accounts and retirement accounts.
+Many people do not understand that Community property is just something that involves bank accounts and retirement accounts.
 Rather, Community property impacts a wide range of issues relating to your finances.

 What can you afford to do?

-Believe it or not, the question of what you can afford to do with your marital home is the most important question that you can ask yourself.
+Believe it or not, what you can afford to do with your marital home is the most important question that you can ask yourself.
 I know that your children come first in your divorce.
-Trust me: if I were getting divorced my kids would be the primary concern, as well.
+Trust me: if I were getting divorced, my kids would be the primary concern, as well.
 However, the reality of the situation is that you need to keep in mind that your home is the largest financial asset in your life in all likelihood.
 Therefore, you need to be concerned about the home beyond merely thinking about it in terms of a place where your family has made memories.

 First of all, we are in the midst of probably the hardest housing cycle of the past 15 or 20 years.
 Despite the downturn seen by the pandemic and its impact on the oil and gas industry, home values in Southeast Texas have risen substantially in the past year and a half.
 What that means is that your house is likely worth more money now relative to your mortgage than it was at the beginning of the pandemic.
 They should give you some pause when considering what to do with the house and what is in your family's best interest.

-If it does not make sense for you to remain in that house then you should consider selling it or allowing your spouse to own it without you after the divorce.
+If it does not make sense for you to remain in that house, you should consider selling it or allowing your spouse to own it without you after the divorce.
 There is no good reason for you to remain in a house that you cannot afford.
 This is true even if you have children who are under the age of 18.
 It is much wiser to move from the home with your children than to attempt to stay in the house for the benefit of your kids.
 Nobody benefits from staying in a house that you cannot afford.
-Your children will be must widths off if you choose to stay in that house and cannot afford to do so.
+Your children will be widths off if you choose to stay in that house and cannot afford to do so.

 What can you do with the money you receive after selling at home?

 The money that you get from the sale of your home could also be used to pay down the debt that you have accumulated over the years.
 The number one factor of what stands in between you and growing wealth is usually debt.
-By selling your family home you will have removed a major source of debt in your life: here mortgage period from there, if you have debt associated with the divorce, credit card debt, student loans or anything in between you can use the equity in the home to pay down these debts.
+By selling your family home, you will have removed a major source of debt in your life: here mortgage period from there, if you have debt associated with the divorce, credit card debt, student loans, or anything in between, you can use the equity in the home to pay down these debts.
 Anybody leftover could be used to start an emergency fund or build up a down payment for a new home.